N-Body Oscillator Interactions of Higher-Order Coupling Functions: Background

 \subsection{Phase-Isostable Reduction}

 Information about the slowest decaying isostable coordinate can be used to augment standard phase models of the form \eqref{predeq} to increase the accuracy of the reduction in response to larger magnitude inputs.
 In the analysis in the following sections, we assume that all non-zero Floquet exponents except $\kappa_1$ have a large real component so that the associated isostable coordinates decay rapidly and are well-approximated by zero.
-Moving forward, for notational convenience, we will simply use $\psi$ and $\kappa$ to denote the only non-truncated isostable coordinate and its Floquet exponent.
+Moving forward, for notational convenience, we will simply use $\psi$ and $\kappa$ to denote the only non-truncated isostable coordinate and its Floquet exponent -- \yp{\textit{from this point forward, subscripts of any variable including $\psi$ and $\kappa$ will only denote the oscillator index}}.
 Taking this isostable coordinate into account, one can consider a modified version of \eqref{predeq}

 where the gradient of the phase is not necessarily evaluated on the periodic orbit, but rather, at a state corresponding to $X(\theta,\psi)$; note that $X(\theta,0) = Y(\theta)$.
 In order to use \eqref{phaseisoeq}, it is necessary to consider the isostable coordinate dynamics as well as the phase dynamics.
 Considering the dynamics given by Equation \eqref{maineq}, by the chain rule,